a loaf of sourdough bread on a wood cutting board

 Have you wanted to learn how to make sourdough but felt intimidated by the process?
-Or have you always dreamt of making fresh bread for you family, warm from the oven, but just felt like it was too great of a commitment?
+Or have you always dreamt of making loaves of sourdough bread for your family, warm from the oven, but just felt like it was too great of a commitment?

 What is Sourdough?

-Now you may be asking what all the hype has been about with sourdough.
-If you rub shoulders with certain groups of people, you may have overheard sourdough chitter chatter, people talking about hydration or have seen some swapping starters.
+What’s all the hype about with sourdough?
+If you rub shoulders with certain groups of people, you may have overheard sourdough chitter chatter, people talking about hydration, or swapping starters.
 What does it all mean?

-Sourdough bread is bread that has been leavened with wild yeast and bacteria (lactic acid bacteria) that have been captured from the environment.
-Left alone to ferment, the bacteria start to create carbon dioxide, which gives the bread it’s rise and also gives the bread that trademark tang.
+Sourdough bread is leavened using wild yeasts and bacteria (lactic acid bacteria) that have been captured from the environment.
+Left alone to ferment, the bacteria create carbon dioxide, which gives the bread its rise.
+In addition, this long fermentation gives the bread its delicious trademark tang.

-Like many cultured foods, the sourdough starter acts as “the mother” similar to apple cider vinegar or kombucha and will need regular maintenance.
-When you’re ready to bake then you add part of the starter to the dough.
-The remaining part of the starter is kept for the next time you want to bake with it, and this is what is maintained.
+Like many cultured foods, the sourdough starter acts as “the mother” and needs regular maintenance.
+A portion of the starter is added to the dough, inoculating it with the yeast and bacteria.
+The remaining starter is kept and maintained for the next time you want to bake with it.

 Benefits of Sourdough